Salazar99/Slam/README.md

 * \-\-help : show options
 * \-\-interactive : enable interactive assertion ranking
 * \-\-dont-normalize : discard assertions using the absolute value (not normalized) of filterig metrics
+* \-\-remove-impl : discard assertions that are implied by others using the STLSat tool
 * \-\-isilent : disable all infos
 * \-\-max-ass <uint> : the maximum number of assertions to keep after the ranking
 * \-\-max-threads <uint> : max number of threads that SLAM is allowed to spawn